jykn/blogdown/content/talk/Commentary/index.md

 - "2"
 publishDate: "2022-01-12"
 #slides: example
-summary: This is an informal seminar (Jan 12 4pm PST) to demystify the process of transforming a course assignment commentary into a one that is ready for publication.
+summary: This is an informal seminar to demystify the process of transforming a course assignment commentary into a one that is ready for publication.
 This presentation will also provide tips and tricks to overcome writing fears and address common early career obstacles when it comes to writing.
-[Zoom  link](https://uvic.zoom.us/j/84471360852?pwd=UFRrNTh1dnluOTcxOVViWnRXdFdOQT09) passcode 131726
+[Join Zoom  link on Jan 12 4pm PST](https://uvic.zoom.us/j/84471360852?pwd=UFRrNTh1dnluOTcxOVViWnRXdFdOQT09) passcode 131726
 #tags:
 #- Source Themes
-title: "Tricks of the trade: From writing a course assignment to publishing a commentary"
+title: "Tricks of the trade: From writing a course assignment to publishing a commentary""
 #url_code: 'https://pubmed.ncbi.nlm.nih.gov/30688670/'
 #url_dataset: '#'
 #url_pdf: slides/ISOQOL_webinar_pro.pdf/